We talk about the big issues in the Mongrel household – never leaving a stone unturned.

 Rhys-Jones immediately took the bait, calling Williams’ words “treason” and adding “I hope all Carlton supporters read it as it shows what he is.”
 He also labelled Williams a “mercenary”.

 Has there been a truce recently?
-With Diesel back at Carlton last season as an assistant coach, things seem to have simmered, but in the COVID-19 fallout, Williams was let go.
-Maybe now, Rhys-Jones can have another go at him?
+With Diesel back at Carlton a couple of years ago as an assistant coach, things seemed to have simmered, but in the COVID-19 fallout, Williams was let go.
+Maybe one day soon, Rhys-Jones can have another go at him?
+I’m sure it won’t take much prompting.

 EDDIE MCGUIRE AND CAROLINE WILSON